MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-hsmkey-to-hsmkey.md

     Then upload the first exported trusted publishing domain (.xml) file, by using the [Import-AadrmTpd](https://msdn.microsoft.com/library/dn857523.aspx) cmdlet.
 If you have more than one .xml file because you had multiple trusted publishing domains, choose the file that contains the exported trusted publishing domain that corresponds to the HSM key you want to use in Azure RMS to protect content after the migration.

-    To run this cmdlet, you will need the URI for the key vault that was identified in the previous step.
+    To run this cmdlet, you will need the URL for the key that was identified in the previous step.

-    For example, using our key vault URI value from the previous step, you would run:
+    For example, using our key URL value from the previous step, you would run:

     ```
-    Import-AadrmTpd -TpdFile <PathToTpdPackageFile> -ProtectionPassword –KeyVaultStringUrl https://contoso-byok-kv.vault.azure.net/ -Active $True -Verbose
+    Import-AadrmTpd -TpdFile <PathToTpdPackageFile> -ProtectionPassword –KeyVaultStringUrl https://contoso-byok-kv.vault.azure.net/keys/contosorms-byok/aaaabbbbcccc111122223333 -Active $True -Verbose
     ```

     When prompted, enter the password that you specified earlier, and confirm that you want to perform this action.